 All Women in the Episcopal Church are Episcopal Church Women

-It is with great pleasure and excitement that the ECW Board announces the 2019 recipients of The Bishop John Bryson Chane Scholarship for Social Justice.
-This scholarship was established in 2011 by the ECW Board to honor and recognize Bishop Chane's commitment to social justice.
-Grants are awarded yearly to graduating seniors in the Diocese of Washington who have an interest in social justice.
-Please join us in congratulating:
+It is with great pleasure and excitement that the ECW Board announces the 2021 recipient of The Bishop John Bryson Chane Scholarship for Social Justice.
+This scholarship was established in 2010 by the ECW Board to honor and recognize Bishop Chane's commitment to social justice.
+The scholarship is awarded yearly and is open to graduating high school seniors who are college bound and attend a Church in the Diocese.

 As Episcopal Church Women (ECW) we continually strive to embody Christ's vision for the world by loving one another as he loves us.
 We are committed to taking leadership in identifying social injustices and pursuing action for change in response to our Baptismal Covenant.